Electoral history of Kevin McCarthy

-Kevin McCarthy is a United States representative from California and the former speaker of the United States House of Representatives.
+Kevin McCarthy is a former United States representative from California, who also served as the speaker of the United States House of Representatives.
 Before entering electoral politics, he served on the staff of Congressman Bill Thomas and was chair of the Young Republican National Federation between 1999 and 2001.
 He won his first election in 2000, being elected to represent Area 3 of the Kern Community College District Board of Trustees, and would later go on to be elected to the California State Assembly in 2002 and the U.S. House of Representatives in 2006.

 2000 Kern Community College District Board of Trustees Area 3 election

 In 2000, Kevin McCarthy was elected as one of two trustees for Area 3 in the Kern Community College District.